What Causes Snoring?

 Lying on the back, also known as the supine position, increases the likelihood of snoring, mainly due to the impact of gravity on the upper airways.
 While lying on the back, the tongue has a natural tendency to relax and fall back into the throat and occupy the airway, leading to obstruction and snoring.

-To help reduce snoring, experts recommend sleeping on the side, also known as the lateral position.
+To help reduce snoring, experts recommend sleeping on your side.

 Nasal Congestion